webis-de/small-text/README.md

 ## News

+**Community Survey** - March 8th, 2026
+  - How is active learning used in NLP today?
+Our EACL 2026 paper, "[Reassessing Active Learning Adoption in Contemporary NLP: A Community Survey](https://arxiv.org/abs/2503.09701v4)", investigates this question and presents new insights into its contemporary use.

 **Version 2.0.0 dev3** ([v2.0.0.dev3][changelog_2.0.0dev3]) - August 17th, 2025
   - This is a development release with the most changes so far.
 You can consider it an alpha release, which does not guarantee you stable interfaces yet, but is otherwise ready to use.